New to Tango?

 2. Make Friends

-This may sound crazy, but making friends in Tango is very important.
-It is one of best ways to make sure you get to dance (unless you only want to dance with your significant other/dance partner).
+Making friends in Tango is one of the best ways to make sure you get to dance (unless you only want to dance with your significant other/dance partner).
 Most of the time people will dance with people they know.
 It’s as simple as that.
-Bringing a friendly and open attitude to class, practica and milonga, people will want to dance with you, even if you are just learning.
+Bring a friendly and open attitude to class, practica, and the milonga, and people will want to dance with you, even if you are just learning.

 “Learning to dance Argentine Tango can be intimidating.
 The key to dancing well is to learn the basics, which are easy steps (if you can walk, you have the ability to tango), and to master them – i.e. learn them well enough so you don’t have to think too much when you do them.
 This is a simple thing, but not so easy for most people because most of us tend to think too much.
 Tango is more about the connection, less about the steps, or thinking about the steps.
 It is only when you get to the point when you don’t have to think too hard that, ahhhhh, that is when the tango “magic” happens.
 Once you experience that magic, you will fall irrevocably in love with Tango.”